 At least eight disorders are part of or closely related to Autism.
 Each disorder has symptoms commonly seen with autism, as well as its own specific symptoms.
 Choose from the index below to jump to the desired information.

-Comorbidities are also common, including PANS/PANDAS, ADD/ADHD, seizures, dental issues, sleep disturbances and gastrointestinal symptoms.
+Medical comorbidities are also commonnly seen in autism spectrum disorder including PANS/PANDAS, ADD/ADHD, seizures, dental issues, sleep disturbances and gastrointestinal symptoms.

-Williams Syndrome is a genetic disorder characterized by mild mental retardation.
-It is a rare disorder in which a portion of DNA material on chromosome 7 is missing.
-The prevalence in the population is somewhere between 1 out of 20,000 to 50,000 births.
+Williams Syndrome (also known as Williams-Beuren syndrome) is a rare genetics disorder in which a portion of DNA material on chromosome 7 is missing.
+The prevalence in the population is somewhere between 1 out of 10,000.

 Many people with Williams Syndrome exhibit autistic behaviors.
-This includes: developmental and language delays, problems in gross motor skills, hypersensitivity to sounds, being picky eaters, and perseverating.
+This includes: developmental and language delays, problems in gross motor skills, hypersensitivity to sounds, picky eating, and perseverating.

 These individuals differ from the typical autistic individual because they also have cardiovascular abnormalities, high blood pressure, elevated calcium levels, and are very sociable.
 They also have unique pixie-like facial features–almond shaped eyes, oval ears, full lips, small chins, narrow faces, and broad mouths.

 For more detailed information regarding this disorder please visit the Williams Syndrome Association.